GentleZhu/HEER/preprocessing/Readme.md

 	dataset-name_ko_ko-rate_eval.txt

-It contains edges that being kickout out and the new generated edges with ko-rate.
+It contains edges that being kickout out and 20 new generated edges from them.
 It is in the format of:

 	node_name_1 node_name_2 weight edgetype